Glossary of key life insurance terms

 An option on an annuity that provides that the annuity payout will continue through the lives of two people.
 If one of the payees dies, payments continue to the second payee throughout that payee's lifetime.

 An insurance policy that a company purchases on a key employee whose knowledge, network and experience is so essential that the untimely death of the employee will have a severe impact on the profitability of the company.

 Termination of a life insurance contract because of non-payment of premiums.
-If there are non forfeiture values, the policy lapses but may remain effective reduced paid-up insurance.
+If there are non-forfeiture values, the policy lapses but may remain effective with reduced paid-up insurance.

 M & A

 Mergers and acquisitions

 The value of a fund share.
 It is determined by dividing the total value of the fund's assets by the number of outstanding shares.
 This value is calculated daily by the fund.